MarcinOrlowski/process-dotenv/README.md

 [![Latest Unstable Version](https://poser.pugx.org/marcin-orlowski/process-dotenv/v/unstable)](https://packagist.org/packages/marcin-orlowski/process-dotenv)
 [![License](https://poser.pugx.org/marcin-orlowski/process-dotenv/license)](https://packagist.org/packages/marcin-orlowski/process-dotenv)

-DotEnv file (`.env`) are often used as runtime configuration files (i.e. Laravel based PHP projects) and are not stored in your repository, so if you use Continuous Integration (CI) tools like TeamCity, you need to create that `.env` file before tests can be started.
-Process DotEnv tool wass created to help you with this step.
+DotEnv file (`.env`) are often used as runtime configuration files (i.e. [Laravel](https://laravel.com/) based PHP projects) and are not stored in your repository, so if you use Continuous Integration (CI) tools like TeamCity or Travis-CI, you need to create that `.env` file before tests can be started.
+`Process-DotEnv` is a tool wass created to help you with this task.

 **NOTE:** Whenever I say `.env` or `.env.dist` I only mean **file format**, not file name.
 Your file names can be anything you like as long its content follows dot-env file format!

-The main assumption is that you usually have file like `.env.dist` in your repository (so people can find out how production `.env` is expected to look lie).
-This tool reads that `.env.dist` file, get default values from it and then checks if any of these should be overriden by values passed as either command line argument or environmental variables.
-Once this step is done, it echoes result of the merge as  populated, ready to use `.env` file.
-Having `.env` created that way lets you keep all needed runtime configuration (i.e. API keys etc) away from repository (i.e. directly in your CI server configuration), while ignoring all the non-sensitive ones you could set up based on defaults.
+The main assumption is that you usually have file name `.env.dist` in your repository so people using your code can easily figure out how to create production ready `.env` file.
+So if we'd tread your `.env.dist` as **template**, then with the right tool you'd be able to easily create production ready `.env` file. and this is where `process-dotenv` steps in.
+The goal (and code :) is pretty simple - generate `.env` file based on the template `.env.dist` but with all neccessary changes applied.
+So ths tool reads your `.env.dist` file and spits it out **replacing** all values that you wanted it to change either by setting enviromental variables or as command line arguments.

 **NOTE:** To avoid accidental overwrites `process-dotenv` does not create any files but echoes the final content, so to create physical `.env` file for your code you need to redirect output to file with regular